 Most throat and tonsil infections are caused by viruses but some are caused by bacteria.
 Antibiotics kill bacteria but do not kill viruses.
 Even if tonsillitis is caused by a bacterium, treatment with an antibiotic does not make much difference in most cases.
 However, if symptoms persist or you are feeling very unwell and meet the criteria - the doctor may prescribe antibiotics.

 If you have repeated bouts of tonsillitis you may consider having your tonsils removed (tonsillectomy).

 Having no treatment at all is one option.
 Many tonsil infections are mild and soon get better on their own.

 Treatment options include:

 - Have plenty to drink.
 It is tempting not to drink very much if it is painful to swallow.
 You may become mildly lacking in fluid in the body (mildly dehydrated) if you don't drink much, particularly if you also have a high temperature (fever).
 Some lack of fluid in the body can make headaches and tiredness much worse.

 - Paracetamol or ibuprofen eases pain, headache and fever.
 To keep symptoms to a minimum it is best to take a dose at regular intervals as recommended on the packet of medication rather than now and then.
 For example, take paracetamol four times a day - at least 4-6 hours apart - until symptoms ease.
 Although either paracetamol or ibuprofen will usually help, there is some evidence to suggest that ibuprofen may be more effective than paracetamol at easing symptoms in adults.
 Paracetamol is usually the preferred first-line option for children, but ibuprofen can be used as an alternative.
 Note: some people with certain conditions may not be able to take ibuprofen.
 So, always read the packet label.
 See the leaflet Fever in Children (High Temperature) or Fever treatment for children: a doctor's advice for further information.

 - Other gargles, lozenges and sprays that you can buy at pharmacies may help to soothe a sore throat.
 However, they do not shorten the illness.

 Do you need antibiotics for tonsillitis?

 Usually not.
 Most throat and tonsil infections are caused by germs called viruses, although some are caused by germs called bacteria.
-Without tests, it is usually not possible to tell if it is a viral or bacterial infection.
-Antibiotics kill bacteria, but do not kill viruses.
+Without tests, it is usually not possible to tell if it is a viral or bacterial tonsillitis Antibiotics kill bacteria, but do not kill viruses.